iterative/dvc.org/static/docs/commands-reference/import.md

 # import

-Import file from any supported URL (it could be HTTP, as well as AWS S3, SSH, and other supported external storages) or local directory to local workspace and track changes in remote file or directory.
+Import file from any supported URL (it could be `http://`, as well as `s3://`, `ssh://`, and other supported external storage URLs) or local directory to local workspace and track changes in remote file or directory.

 ## Synopsis